 If you make moves, but never really wanted to, you will start to grow animosity towards your partner.
 Stay true to what you want but also compromise with your partner.

-Sacrifice — is the biggest downfall of any long distance relationship.
+Sacrifice — is the biggest downfall of any relationship.
 Not everyone wants to do so much.

-You need to do long distance relationship activities to keep it fresh and to stay connected.
-This will make your relationship stronger and exciting since you’ll have something to look forward to.
+You need to do relationship activities to keep it fresh and to stay connected.
+This will make your relationship stronger and more exciting since you’ll have something to look forward to.

 Here are the best ideas of how you can have a unique date when you are far away: